 The organiser and the editor

-When you select Dinspector from the Windows start menu, this starts Dinspector Organiser.
+When you start Dinspector, this opens Dinspector Organiser.
 You use the organiser to manage the object files in your workspace.

 When you work with the contents of a single object file, this takes place in Dinspector Editor.

 Each mark you draw in Dinspector automatically gets assigned an ID, and this mark ID remains constant for each future report made for the object.
 This allows you to track changes to each individual mark through time.
 Because of this, the recommendation is to make one mark per damage, and to resist the urge to draw several separate damages in a single mark.

 If you run Dinspector in Basic mode, not all features are available.
 A pink button such as the one pictured here, and other pink user interface elements, signal that access is restricted in Basic mode.